Gustavo020sp/Gustavo020sp/README.md

   <strong>ENG-US</strong>
 </p>
 <p align="left">
-  Hello, I have +2 years of experience in software development, focusing on C# .Net / ASPnet and HTML / CSS / BOOTSTRAP.<br>
+  Hello, I have +2 years of experience in software development, focusing on C# .Net / ASPnet Core and HTML / CSS / BOOTSTRAP.<br>
   Currently working on solo web projects, with MVC and Entity Framework and front-end focused on bootstrap and Javascript.
 </p>